tony-waters/tony-waters.github.io/_posts/2026-02-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 ---

 ## <a name="notes"></a>Notes
 1. I purposefully do not include using a JOIN table here.
-While this is a legitimate way of representing a one-to-one relationship it is generally only used for legacy systems.
+While this is a legitimate way of representing a one-to-one relationship it is generally only used for legacy systems and edge cases.

 2. For what 'composition' means in an Object/Java context see [here](https://stackoverflow.com/questions/11881552/implementation-difference-between-aggregation-and-composition-in-java).